Reducing our Environmental Footprint

 Our main emission challenge as a shipping company is emissions to air.
 To meet this challenge, we commit to use only compliant fuel and focus our efforts on reducing our vessels' fuel consumption.
 Höegh Autoliners focuses both on more ambitious fuel savings programs and on hull/machinery modifications.

-Vessels Life Cycle
+Vessel Life Cycle

-Design of new Horizon Class Vessels
+Design of new Vessels

 Modification of Existing Vessels

 An already built vessel can be modified to reduce its impact on the environment.
-Höegh Autoliners have deployed an extensive program to identify possible actions.
+Höegh Autoliners has deployed an extensive program to identify possible actions.
 Several vessels have received new bulbous bows that significantly reduce water resistance.
-We have furthermore optimised the propellers on many vessels, to obtain a better energy efficiency.
+We have furthermore optimised the propellers on many vessels, to obtain better energy efficiency.
 All our vessels are also subject to regular hull cleaning and propeller polishing to reduce drag and improve energy efficiency.

-In Höegh Autoliners we apply a no beaching policy.
-All obsolete vessels are recycled based on the Hong Kong International Convention for the Safe and Environmentally Sound Recycling of Ships that was adopted by the International Maritime Organization (IMO) in 2009.
+Our committed to green and responsible recycling of vessels is based on the Hong Kong International Convention for the Safe and Environmentally Sound Recycling of Ships that was adopted by the International Maritime Organization (IMO) in 2009.
 When we decide to take older vessels out of service, they are dismantled under strict requirements in approved shipyard facilities.
-This ensures that the vessel is recycled in a safe and environmentally friendly manner under controlled conditions within a dock.
+This ensures that the vessel is recycled in a safe and environmentally friendly manner under controlled conditions.